-The outbreak and spread of Covid-19 pandemic has affected tourism and hotel industry badly.
-In the mid of February 2021, we conducted a survey to hoteliers with the objective of gaining some insights on how the pandemic is affecting their hotel businesses.
+The outbreak and spread of the Covid-19 pandemic have affected the tourism and hotel industry badly.
+In the mid of February 2021, we conducted a survey of hoteliers with the objective of gaining some insights into how the pandemic is affecting their hotel businesses.

-Below are the summary of the survey result on how hoteliers deal with the pandemic.
+Below is the summary of the survey result on how hoteliers deal with the pandemic.

 Duration: 18th Feb 2021 - 24th Feb 2021 (one week)

 Solicitation: Distributed through social media platforms (Facebook, LinkedIn, and Twitter) using Google Form

 Respondents: All the respondents are Malaysian (Managerial position: 34%, Hotel's Owner: 10%, Executive & Supervisor: 31% and the remaining respondents were non-executive in the hotel industry)